TheRoboticsClub/2024-upe-david-duro/docs/index.md

    console.write(errors + "\n\n")
 ```

+## issue #2576

+As I explained above, for some reason a port is not closed properly, which prevents communication between the docker and the browser on relaunch.

 ## issue #147
 In the meantime, I discovered that several threads were being launched unnecessarily, which slowed down the execution of the manager, but after removing them, a performance improvement is noticeable.

+### Closing issue

 Using this:
 ```python